Last updated on January 31st, 2023 at 08:28 am

 5. Make Your Drone Waterproof

-And the last thing we will mention when talking about how to safely fly your drone in fog is waterproofing.
+And the last thing we will mention when talking about how to fly your drone in fog safely is waterproofing.
 Even if you plan on making shorter trips with your drone, waterproofing will help keep your drone safe.
 Even though you can purchase waterproof drones, you don’t need to.
 You can make your drone waterproof in a few different ways.
 However, the most straightforward approach would be to get a wetsuit that clings to the drone and provides a tight seal.
 This is the most cost-effective way you can waterproof your drone.
 If you do this, you won’t have to worry about moisture damage, so you can focus more on flying.